zagganoth/seng350f19-project-3-4/project-rubric.md

 - test suite present/part of CI
 - test coverage reasonable and meaningful

+Marks deducted:

+- Coding convention and good coding design was not followed properly. (-1.5)

 ## Notes M3

 (explaining why marks were deducted)
 -----

+- The methods are large.
+The database connection could be moved somewhere else to avoid having large methods.